dustinpfister/blog_posts/_posts/js-touch-events.md

 </html>
 ```

 In the javaScript file I now have a more advanced version of the previous example.
 I now have a clean event that I call once the project starts and also each time a touch start event fires.
-For the touch end event I am not doing much of anything aside from just loging the time stamp value of the full touch event from start to end.
+For the touch end event I am not doing much of anything aside from just logging the time stamp value of the full touch event from start to end.

 ```js
 // Get the canvas and 2d context